 - Users can find what they want intuitively

 - Users have a satisfying experience on your website, which reflects positively on the University

-- Navigation menu at the top or left-hand side
+- navigation menu at the top or left-hand side

-- Search box at the top right
+- a search box at the top right

-- Organisation's logo and name at the top left, which also acts as a link to the home page
+- organisation's logo and name at the top left, which also acts as a link to the home page

-- Organisation contact details in the footer
+- organisation contact details in the footer